JustBerkhout/nectar-tutorials/ardc/beginner/keypairs/keypairs.md

 : **Important**
 Keep your Private key private and secure

 When you launch an instance, Nectar places the Public key from your Nectar account into your VM for you, attached to an admin user account.
 This way you can use `ssh` to connect to your VM using its IP address, the user account, and the private key that is securely stored on your computer.

 positive
 : **Theorising v.
 Hands dirty**
 We can theorise until the *bovi eunt domus* but for the purpose of this tutorial we should just get our hands dirty, so...

 Let's get a keypair and register it in Nectar.
-On the next pages you will learn 3 ways of getting a keypair for use with Nectar.
+On the next pages you will learn two ways of obtaining a keypair for use with Nectar.

 ## Nectar convenience method
 Duration: 2:00